-Nursing Care of Glioblastoma Multiforme
+Nursing Care of Glioblastoma Multiforme (GBM)

-If the patient has high intracranial pressure, the first line of treatment would focus on relieving the pressure.
-This often involves surgery, such as a resection of the tumour, decompressive craniotomy or cerebral spinal fluid drainage.
-Raised intracranial pressure can also be medically managed by controlling hypertension, preventing seizures, controlling anaemia, and through the administration of steroids.
+If the patient has high intracranial pressure, the first line of treatment will focus on relieving this pressure.
+This often involves surgery such as a resection of the tumour, decompressive craniotomy or cerebral spinal fluid drainage.
+Raised intracranial pressure can also be medically managed by controlling hypertension, preventing seizures, controlling anaemia and administering steroids (Rangel-Castillo, Gopinath & Robertson 2008).

 It is recommended that a treatment plan be provided that caters to all aspects of the physical, medical and psychosocial impact of the GBM.

 The medical treatment being provided to the patient, which may include chemotherapy, radiotherapy and medication management, will also impact the individual’s health more broadly.
 Any side effects from the medical management of a patient with a GBM must be swiftly dealt with.
-This may include nausea and vomiting, loss of appetite, fatigue, pain and skin abnormalities.
+These may include nausea and vomiting, loss of appetite, fatigue, pain and skin abnormalities.

-Their families should also be involved in their treatment and, as nurses, we will need to ensure that family members’ psychological health is maintained.
+The patient’s family should also be involved in their treatment and, as a nurse, you will need to ensure that family members’ psychological health is maintained.
 This can become very difficult, especially as the tumour advances.
-Patients will quickly move from a fit and healthy lifestyle, to one ravished by a diagnosis of a glioblastoma multiforme brain tumour, to a discussion about palliative care.
+Patients will quickly move from a fit and healthy lifestyle to one ravished by the diagnosis of a terminal brain tumour, to a discussion about palliative care.